Get the Glossary

 Justworks Can Help

 Tax documents can be a hassle.
 Fortunately, Justworks can help.
 We prepare and file Forms 1099-MISC on behalf of our customers.
-We also mail a copy of the Form 1099-MISC to contractors and vendors, and they can also find an electronic copy in their Justworks account.
+We mail a copy of the Form 1099-MISC to contractors and vendors, and they can also find an electronic copy in their Justworks account.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.